jmoore2081/smackgrc/src/pages/about/index.md

 ---
-templateKey: 'about-page'
+templateKey: about-page
-path: /about
 title: About SMACK GRC
 ---
 ## Security

+For information about Quick Base Security, Privacy, Compliance, and SOC 1, SOC 2, HIPAA and CSA reporting please refer here.

 https://www.quickbase.com/security-and-compliance

-For information about Quick Base Security, Privacy, Compliance, and SOC 1, SOC 2, HIPAA and CSA reporting please refer here.
 Also, Quick Base's Cloud Security Alliance CAIQ is available for download from the CSA Star Registry

 ## Quick Base

 Quick Base is a tool that empowers business users to quickly create their own custom software, without code, to improve daily operations and get things done faster.

 Quick Base Core Capabilities:

-- Creation and management of forms
+* Creation and management of forms
-- Data integration & collection
+* Data integration & collection
-- Data aggregation & reporting
+* Data aggregation & reporting
-- Workflow automation
+* Workflow automation
-- Touch-friendly mobile-optimized apps
+* Touch-friendly mobile-optimized apps
-- Granular access
+* Granular access
-- permissions by role
+* permissions by role

 Those closest to the business can build and update apps fast in response to shifting business needs.